Report on Government Services 2024

 An overview of the ECEC services performance indicator results is presented.
 Different delivery contexts, locations and types of clients can affect the equity, effectiveness and efficiency of ECEC services.

-All data are available for download as an excel spreadsheet and as a CSV dataset — refer to Download supporting material.
 Specific data used in figures can be downloaded by clicking in the figure area, navigating to the bottom of the visualisation to the grey toolbar, clicking on the 'Download' icon and selecting 'Data' from the menu.
 Selecting 'PDF' or 'Powerpoint' from the 'Download' menu will download a static view of the performance indicator results.

 1. ECEC participation by selected equity groups